Irregularly R

 RAY, Ted

 He was a top line music hall and radio comedian who played the violin as part of his act.
 He took several straight parts in British films and plays the lead as the respected headmaster in Teacher.
 He gives the part an easy charm, which neatly complements the skills of the Carry On team.
-He died in 1977.
+He was asked to come back to the Carry Ons with the main role in Constable - the role that Sid James took, but he was stopped by the studio he was contracted too, Died November 8, 1977 (age 71) in London, England.

 REID, Beryl

 She is a celebrated comedienne and character actress, memorable as the soap opera star in The Killing Of Sister George in 1969, and later she won much acclaim for her performance as Connie in the TV dramatisation of the John Le Carre novel Tinker, Tailor, Soldier, Spy.
-Her one Carry On appearance is as Mrs Valentine, the overprotective mother of the odious Theodore in Emmannuelle.
+She was nominated for her performance as June in The Killing of Sister George Her one Carry On appearance is as Mrs Valentine, the overprotective mother of the odious Theodore in Emmannuelle.
+Died October 13, 1996 (age 77) in Buckinghamshire, England.

 REUBER-STAIER, Eva